WolfgangErb/GBFPUM/README.md

 - The routines **GBF_genGBF.m** and **GBF_RLSGBF.m** contain the code for the solution of the local interpolation problems.
 The function **GBF_RLSGBFPUM.m** calculates the global GBFPUM interpolant or approxiamant of a graph signal.

-A simple example for the usage of the routines is provided in **example.m**.
-It showh how a partition of unity is generated on the Minnesota graph and how it can be used to merge local GBF approximants to a global interpolation signal.
+A simple example for the usage of the routines is provided in the script **example.m**.
+It demonstrates how a partition of unity is generated on the Minnesota graph and how this partition of unity can be used to merge local GBF approximants to a global interpolation signal.

 <img src="gengraph-minnesota.png" width="800">
-Fig. 2 Result obtained from the script **example.m**.
-It shows the generated partition of unity and the global GBFPUM interpolation of a signal on the Minnesota graph.
+Fig. 2 Result obtained from the example script.
+It shows the generated partition of unity on the Minnesota graph (right) as well as the global GBFPUM interpolation of a signal (left).